 Lake aeration is the biggest component of improving water quality and water clarity in Canadian Lakes.
-The effect of increased oxygen and increased water circulation is an extensive list of benefits increasing water quality.
+The effect of increased oxygen and increased water circulation is an extensive list of benefits of increasing water quality.
 Aeration reduces sedimentation rates, preventing muck and sludge accumulation on the lake bottom.
-Aeration also encourages the growth of aerobic bacteria which aids in digesting organic wastes, increasing water clarity.
-This improved water quality, as a result of the increased dissolved oxygen, restores the health of the lake ecosystem, reducing odours and smells from the water.
+Aeration also encourages the growth of aerobic bacteria which aids in digesting organic wastes and increasing water clarity.
+This improved water quality, as a result of the increased dissolved oxygen, restores the health of the lake ecosystem, reducing odours from the water.

 Eliminate Fish Kills, Increase Available Food for Fish and Maintain a Healthy Ecosystem

-Restore oxygen to lake bottom, improve health of ecosystem and allow fish to live in all depths of water year round
+Restore oxygen to the lake bottom, improve the health of aquatic ecosystems, and allow fish to live in all depths of water year-round

 Dissolved oxygen is crucial to fish survival in Canadian lakes, particularly throughout the cold winter months.
-Keeping fish alive in a stocked lake year round is possible with a reliable and efficient aeration system.
-Many fish kills are the result of fall or spring turnover, in which oxygen depleted water from lower depths cycles to the the top depths of the water, killing the fish due to lack of oxygen.
-This can be prevented with bottom diffused aeration which ensures water cycles throughout all depths of the lake, increasing oxygen levels, improving overall health of the ecosystem, increasing food for fish and allowing them to thrive in all depths of the water.
-Insects, and most worms do not grow on lake bottoms with no oxygen.
+Keeping fish alive in a stocked lake year-round is possible with a reliable and efficient aeration system.
+Many fish kills are the result of fall or spring turnover, in which oxygen-depleted water from lower depths cycles to the top column, killing the fish due to lack of oxygen.
+This can be prevented with bottom-diffused aeration.
+Bottom- diffused aeration ensures water cycles evenly throughout the water column, increases overall oxygen levels, improves the overall health of the ecosystem, increases food for fish, and allows fish to thrive in all depths of the water.
+Insects and most worms do not grow on lake bottoms with no oxygen.